AT&T TV is here, but cord cutters should read the fine print before signing up

 AT&T has officially launched AT&T TV, a streaming alternative to its DirecTV and U-verse services, in select U.S. markets.
 The service starts at $90 per month for TV and home internet and is available in Orange and Riverside, California; St. Louis and Springfield, Missouri; West Palm Beach, Florida; Topeka and Wichita, Kansas; and Corpus Christi, El Paso, and Odessa, Texas.
 Cord Cutters News reports that the service may roll out nationwide—presumably without home internet service—by the end of 2019.
+(Update: AT&T says it hasn’t announced a nationwide rollout, but does plan to expand into additional markets this year.)

 Unlike AT&T TV Now, which was called DirecTV Now until earlier this month, and which runs on a wide range of streaming platforms, AT&T TV requires a streaming box distributed by the telco.
 One box is included with the service, but additional boxes cost $10 per month or $120 to purchase outright.
 Because they run Android TV, they also support other apps such as Netflix and Pandora, and they work with Google Assistant for voice commands.